nus-cs2103-AY2122S1/ip/docs/README.md

 ## Getting Started
 1. Ensure that you have `Java 11` or above installed.
 2. Download the `ironbot.jar` file from `Releases`.
-3. Double click on the `ironbot.jar` file.
+3. Double-click on the `ironbot.jar` file.
 4. Start using the application.

 Alternatively, you can: